cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 payload-description: >-
   The Lockheed Martin LM400 Pathfinder, a technology demonstration satellite and prototype of the LM400 multi-mission bus, was the largest payload yet for Firefly's Alpha rocket.
-Serving as a demonstrator for commercial, civil, and military remote sensing and communications, the 'Message in a Booster' mission reflects a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
+Designed as a demonstrator for commercial, civil, and military remote sensing and communications, it was part of Lockheed Martin's multi-launch partnership with Firefly Aerospace.
+The satellite was intended for experimental deployment to test advanced capabilities.
 links:
   - title: Alpha | Message In A Booster
     type: